 Arts Lab

-• To provide ways to engage with lived experience insights about domestic and family violence beyond relying on the written word.
+• engage with lived experience insights about violence and abuse beyond relying on the written word.

-We acknowledge that despite our best efforts to assemble with a person a more accurate representation of some of their experiences of violence, we can never fully understand all that their experiences mean to them now or through their life.
-We understand that no one’s life experience can ever be fully represented in language or any other form.
+Our thanks to every person who has generously shared lived expertise of violence and abuse to inform and strengthen social, service and systemic responses.
+We acknowledge that despite our best efforts to listen to lived experiences of violence and abuse, we can never fully understand all that a person’s experiences mean to them now or through their life.
+We understand that lived and living experiences can never be fully represented in language or any other form.

 Specific collections and initiatives

-Explore original works created by collaborating artist Louise Whelan in response to donated poetry on the Voices Unsilenced landing page.
+On this page you can explore the Voices of Insight Collection, the No Hidden Door Collection, the Strangulation Collection and the Working with distressing content collection.
+Other original works created by collaborating artist Louise Whelan in response to donated poetry are featured on the Voices Unsilenced landing page.

 Voices of Insight Collection